roundrobins/DirectoryContents/readme.md

 # DirectoryContents

-DirectoryContents is a Java application that generates a comprehensive text representation of a directory's structure and file contents.
+DirectoryContents is a Java application that generates a comprehensive text representation of multiple directory structures and file contents.
 It's designed to create an easily analyzable output for AI systems, code reviews, or other automated processes.

 ## Features

-- Traverses directory structures recursively
+- Traverses multiple directory structures recursively
 - Captures file contents (with configurable size limits)
 - Excludes specified directories, file extensions, and files
-- Generates a formatted output file with directory structure and file contents
+- Generates a formatted output file with directory structures and file contents
-- Configurable via properties file or command-line arguments
+- Configurable via properties file
+- Command-line interface for specifying input and output directories

+## Requirements

+- Java 11 or higher
+- Access to file system for reading directory contents

 ## Quickstart